-There are plenty of options for fixing crowded teeth.
+- There are plenty of treatment options for fixing crowded teeth.
 Orthodontists have various solutions depending on your case.

-For older teenagers and adults who may be unwilling to have a mouth full of metal for the foreseeable future, clear aligners (we love Invisalign) are a great solution.
-They’re almost invisible and for most cases, they’re just as effective as metal braces.
+- For older teenagers and adults who may be unwilling to have a mouth full of metal for the foreseeable future, clear aligners (we love Invisalign) are a great solution.
+They’re almost invisible and, in most cases, they’re just as effective as metal braces.

 Consult with your orthodontist to decide which option is right for your crowded teeth.

 Is It Time to See an Orthodontist Near Detroit for a Free Consultation?

 There’s no time like the present to see an orthodontist for your crowded teeth.
 You don’t have to settle for poor dental hygiene or a smile that you don’t love.

 Braces and clear aligners will make your smile wide, aligned, and perfect.
 Who wouldn’t want that?